kyulyeon/focusnote/README.md

 # FocusNote

+Made by Brian Hui, Eric Kwon and Abbe Azale

 An intelligent meeting assistant that automatically detects calls, transcribes conversations in real-time, and generates AI-powered summaries, meeting minutes, and action items.

 ## Overview